N-E-A/digit-recognizer/README.md

 ## 🚀 Features
 - 🧰 Built with **Django** framework
 - 🧠 Uses a trained **deep learning model** for digit recognition
-- 🖼️ User-friendly web interface for drawing or uploading digit images
+- 🖼️ User-friendly web interface for drawing
 - 📊 Model evaluation and training scripts included

 ---